 Dry Cereal or Puffs and Fruit

-Breakfast cereals or puffs with low added sugars are always a nice option for toddler snack-time.
+Cereals for kids or toddler puffs with low added sugars are always a nice option for toddler snack-time.
 We like plain Cheerios, Kix, puffed whole grains, and unsweetened Shredded Mini Wheats.

 Add a side of fruit or some milk for an easy kids snack.
 (Halve the blueberries as needed for younger kids.)